 The Entry Program into College (EPIC) is designed for you if you are an adult who understands the importance, value and necessity of a college education in today’s changing job market and you want Kean University to be the place to obtain your undergraduate degree.
 As the admission program for adults, age 25 and older, EPIC offers you the opportunity to become a Kean student if you demonstrate potential, motivation and have perseverance to be successful in college.

 To allow your transition to college to be as smooth as possible, and to help you balance the many commitments for your time, you will begin your studies part-time, taking less than 12 credits per semester.
-When you successfully complete 18 to 24 credits at Kean, you then have the option to become a full-time student taking 12 or more credits per semester.
+When you successfully complete 18 to 24 credits at Kean, you then have the option to attend full-time, taking 12 or more credits per semester.

 If you are age 25 or older, and have been away from formal education for at least five years, you may be eligible to apply to Kean University as one of the following applicants:

-All EPIC applicants must demonstrate completion of a high school education with an official transcript or an official GED score report.
+All EPIC applicants must show completion of a high school education with an official transcript or an official GED transcript.
 Transfer applicants must also submit an official transcript from each college attended.